Centipede (video game): Gameplay

 The player also encounters other creatures besides the centipedes.
-Fleas drop vertically and disappear upon touching the bottom of the screen, occasionally leaving a trail of mushrooms in their path when only a few mushrooms are in the player movement area; they are worth 200 points and takes two shots to destroy.
-Spiders move across the player area in a zig-zag pattern and eat some of the mushrooms; they are worth 300, 600, or 900 points depending on how close the player shoots it.
+Fleas drop vertically and disappear upon touching the bottom of the screen, occasionally leaving a trail of mushrooms in their path when only a few mushrooms are in the player movement area; they are worth 200 points each and take two shots to destroy.
+Spiders move across the player area in a zig-zag pattern and eat some of the mushrooms; they are worth 300, 600, or 900 points depending on the range they are shot from.
 Scorpions move horizontally across the screen, turning every mushroom they touch into poison mushrooms.
 Scorpions are also worth the most points of all enemies with 1,000 points each.
 A centipede touching a poison mushroom will attack straight down toward the bottom, then return to normal behavior upon reaching it.
 This "poisoned" centipede can be both beneficial and detrimental to the player; the player can destroy them rapidly as it descends down, while at the same time, they can be very challenging to avoid, especially if already split into multiple segments.

 The Bug Blaster is destroyed when hit by any enemy, after which any poisonous or partially damaged mushrooms revert to normal.
 5 points are awarded for each regenerated mushroom.
 An extra life is awarded every 12,000 points.

 Development

 Dona Bailey and Ed Logg developed Centipede for Atari.
 Logg, a supervisor, said that he did the design, while Bailey did about half of the programming.
 Bailey was one of the few female game programmers in the industry.
-Logg stated that the game was intended to attract women players; he believed that its design was not biased by sex, unlike a fighting or sports game.
+Logg believed that its design was not biased by sex, unlike a fighting or sports game.
 Bailey said: "I really like pastels ...
 I really wanted it to look different, to be visually arresting".
 Bailey had only recently discovered video games when she heard the song "Space Invader" (1979) by The Pretenders and then played Space Invaders (1978), but she was one of the few American women at the time with experience in assembly language programming.